JoaoBlimping/DanyBurtonHomeComputer/README.md

 It's IO will consist of mouse, screen, keyboard, saving data to the user's computer which will be treated like a hard drive, and also character data can be posted to the page which will be mapped to memory too.

-In order to not force the VM to constantly check for writes to the hard drive, I think I will add a special write to hard drive instruction or something.
+In order to not force the VM to constantly check for writes to the hard drive, I think I will add a special write to hard drive instruction or something. yeah and also a write one. the hard drive will save whole blocks at a time, and will be capable of storing 2^13 of them

 ## registers